LexiStarikova/gptitor/README.md

 - Ensure all required environment variables are set correctly in your GitLab CI/CD settings.
 - This pipeline is configured to work specifically for the Innopolis University environment.

+## Detailed Documentation [For Customers]

+For more comprehensive details on the API, DB, and React components structure, please refer to the following documents:

+- [API Documentation](API/README.md): This document provides detailed information about the API endpoints, data formats, database structure, and usage instructions.

+- [React Components Documentation](React/README.md): Here you can find descriptions and usage guidelines for the React components implemented in this project.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.